mehdi-fathi/eloquent-filter/README.md

 ### Custom Detection Conditions

-Sometimes you want to make your custom condition to make a new query that Eloquent Filter doesn't support that by default.
+Sometimes you want to make your custom condition to make a new query that Eloquent Filter doesn't support by default.
-The good news is you can make a custom condition in the eloquent filter from now on.
+The good news is you would make a custom condition in the eloquent filter from now on.

 You can make conditions to generate a new query after checking by that.
- (New feature :fire: ).
-For example :
+For example:

 We must have two classes.
 The First detects conditions second class generates the query.